BuddyForms/BuddyForms/readme.txt

 = 2.1.6.1 - 6.
 March 2018
 * Fixed an issue in the Registration and Activation Process.
 * Refactoring the code.
-* Adding the login/registration form to the forms when the option correspond
+* Added the login/registration form to the forms when the option correspond

 = 2.1.6 - 5.
 March 2018 =
 * New upload field to integrate with dropzone